 Differential Reinforcement of Incompatible Behaviors (DRI) rewards practices that are contradictory with an issue or improper practices that the person shouldn’t be doing simultaneously.

-Example: If a student that actively participates in class likes to shout out answers, he/she can be rewarded for raising their hand and waiting their turn to speak.
-Extinction aba is critical here to diminish unintentional rewarding of unwanted behavior.
+Example: If a student who actively participates in class likes to shout out answers, they can be rewarded for raising their hand and waiting their turn to speak.
+Extinction ABA is critical here to diminish the unintentional rewarding of unwanted behavior.

 Differential Reinforcement of Lesser Rates of Behavior (DRL)

 DRL rewards timeframes in which the youngster displays the conduct after a timeframe of no occurrences.
-A DRL time, as an example, is when a child is rewarded for making noise less frequently than he/she normally does in a classroom session.
+A DRL time, for example, is when a child is rewarded for making noise less frequently than he/she normally does in a classroom session.

 Differential Reinforcement of High Rates of Behavior (DRH)

-Example: Rewarding a child tokens that culminate in a trip to the mall if he/she makes their bed all seven days of the week.
+Example: Rewarding a child tokens culminating in a trip to the mall if he/she makes their bed all seven days of the week.
 The behavior is reinforced at gradual intervals.